bcattle/monkeybook3/monkeybook/facebook_connector/README.md

 The `FacebookConnector` class holds a collection of `Resources`.
-* A `Resource` encapsulates a particular calls we can make to the FB server, for instance `ProfileFieldsResource` returns a subset of the fields from a user's profile.
+* A `Resource` encapsulates a particular call we can make to the FB server, for instance `ProfileFieldsResource` returns a subset of the fields from a user's profile.

 `ProfileFieldsResource` is a subclass of `FqlResource`, which contains the general logic for making a generic FQL query.